 - Sprint length = 2 weeks

 - Always do a Low Grooming (aka pre-planning) meeting before SPM.
 All stories “good to go” per Team based on Ready-Ready Criteria.
-All stories small, about same size, and at least 8 stories.
+All stories small, about the same size, and at least 8 stories.
 All stories have SPs (before going into SPM)

 - Sprint Planning Meeting.
 BSHs attend first part.
 Max 4 hours total.
 All tasks less than or equal 4 hours.